github/opensource.guide/activities/hello-world/index.md

 The `hello-world` project is a time-honored tradition in computer programming.
 It is a simple exercise that gets your started when learning something new.
 Let's get started!

 GitHub is a platform for hosting and collaborating on projects.
 You don't have to worry about losing data on your hard drive or managing a project across multiple computers -- sync from anywhere.
-Most importantly, GitHub is a way of working that helps make you more awesome at developing software.
+Most importantly, GitHub is a collaborative and asynchronous workflow for building software better, together.

 This guide walks you through the GitHub Essentials: **Repositories**, **Branches**, **Commits**, **Issues** and **Pull Requests**.